 You’ve come to the right place, because I’ve been living and traveling solo all over Mexico since 2018!
-In fact, I did so for about a year straight with just this one suitcase… so you might say I know a thing or two (or 11!) about Mexico packing.
+In fact, I did so for about a year straight with just one suitcase — so you might say I know a thing or two (or 11!) about a packing list for Mexico!

 While many consider Mexico as one giant beach with tropical climates year-round, this country is so much more than that.
 In the weather department, there’s everything from deserts to rainforests, and of course, all those beautiful Mexico beaches.

 What I mean by the statement above is that your Mexico City packing list will look different than your Tulum packing list, and your Oaxaca packing list will be very different than your Cancun packing list.